MiantsaFanirina/forex-ai/README.md

 ##  License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License – feel free to use, modify, and contribute.

 ---